 The Nhulunbuy Corporation Pound Facility is located off Arnhem Road.

-A daily feeding fee applies each day that the dog is impounded.
+A feeding fee applies each day that the dog is impounded.
 All fees (including registration fees if the animal is not registered) and applicable infringements must be paid before the dog is released from the pound.
 Dogs will only be released from the pound during business hours.

 Fees and registrations can be paid at the Nhulunbuy Corporation Head Office in Westal Street, by calling (08) 8939 2200 or online.